 - 1. Vacation credits shall accrue only while the employee is in a pay status.
 All times during which a vacation may be taken require the advance approval of the Fire Chief or their designated representative. - 2.
 An employee shall be paid at their premium hourly rate (including incentives) for each hour of vacation taken.
 Vacation shall be charged on the basis of one (1) hour for each full hour or major portion of an hour of vacation taken.
 Vacation taken during a bi-weekly period shall be charged before vacation earned during that pay period is credited. - 3.
-Upon termination of employment, each employee shall be compensated at their base hourly rate for their total vacation accrued. - B. A minimum of one (1) 56-hour (line) employee shall be allowed to be on vacation or comp leave, holiday comp leave, personal leave, or other accrued leave besides sick leave any given day, for every twenty-five (25) 56-hour (line) employees that the District employs, or fraction thereof; this number shall also be the maximum allowed, except by authorization of the Chief or their designee.
-For example, if the District employed sixty-five (65) 56-hour employees, no more than three (3) employees would be allowed on vacation or comp time on any given day, but at least three (3) would be allowed, except by authorization of the Chief or their designee.
-40-hour employees will not be included as part of this minimum and shall be approved separately.
-Vacation requests must be made with a minimum of twenty-four (24) hours advanced notice, unless authorized by the Fire Chief or their designee.
+Upon termination of employment, each employee shall be compensated at their base hourly rate for their total vacation accrued.

-C. 56-Hour Personnel
+B. 56-Hour Personnel

-1. On the first day of the pay period following the completion of twelve (12) months of continuous service with the District, each employee working a 56-hour workweek and who is employed full-time shall be entitled to one hundred seventeen (117) hours of vacation leave credit.
+1. On the first day of the pay period following the completion of twelve (12) months of continuous service with the District, each employee working a 56-hour workweek and who is employed full-time shall be entitled to one hundred forty-three (143) hours of vacation leave credit.
 Thereafter, line employees working a 56-hour workweek shall accrue vacation leave benefits at the rates established below:

-Continuous Service Bi-Weekly Earning Rate (hrs) Annual Hours Earned Less than one (1) year 4.5 117 One (1) year but less than three (3) years 5.5 143 Three (3) years but less than five (5) years 6.75 175.50 Five (5) years but less than ten (10) years 8.0 208 Ten (10) years or more 11 286
+Continuous Service Bi-Weekly Earning Rate (hrs) Annual Hours Earned Less than three (3) years 5.5 143 Three (3) but less than five (5) years 7.5 195 Five (5) but less than ten (10) years 9.0 234 Ten (10) years or more 11.5 299

-2 Vacation may be accumulated from year to year not to exceed three hundred thirty-six (336) hours as of the last full pay period encompassing December 31st.
-If an eligible Employee has accumulated three hundred thirty-six (336) hours of vacation leave at the conclusion of the pay period encompassing December 31st, the District shall pay out one hundred percent (100%) of that eligible Employee's vacation leave in excess of three hundred thirty-six (336) at their hourly base rate.
+2. Vacation may be accumulated from year to year not to exceed three hundred thirty-six (336) hours as of the last full pay period encompassing December 31st.
+If an Eligible Employee has accumulated three hundred thirty-six (336) hours of vacation leave at the conclusion of the pay period encompassing December 31st, the District shall payout one hundred percent (100%) of the eligible employees vacation leave in excess of three hundred thirty-six (336) hours at their base hourly rate.

-D. 40-Hour Personnel
+C. 40-Hour Personnel